margherita-c/nevus_app/doc/README.md

 - Follow dermatologist recommendations for mole monitoring
 - Use this app as a supplementary tool, not a medical device
 - Seek immediate medical attention for concerning changes in moles

-## 🤝 Contributing

-This is a personal project for mole tracking and monitoring.
-For questions or suggestions, please refer to the documentation or contact the maintainer.